 You can time your child to see how long it takes him and then have him do it again to see if he can beat his time.

-You can also divide your children up into teams and give each team a certain amount of pictures.
+You can also divide your children into teams and give each group a certain amount of pictures.
 See which team can place all its pictures on the matching sheets first.

 Really Big Alphabet Match Game